bramleyc/personal-site/README.md

    ```bash
    npm run build
    ```
-   The static build is written to the `out/` directory when `output: "export"` is set in `next.config.js`; These are then uploaded to AWS CLI with the `aws s3 sync` command.
+   The static build is written to the `out/` directory when `output: "export"` is set in `next.config.js`; These are then uploaded to AWS CLI with the `aws s3 sync ./out s3://<remote bucket name>` command.
 Use `npm run start` to preview the production build locally.

 > **Node.js**: Next.js 16 requires Node 18.18+ (or Node 20+).
 Use an active LTS release.